Earn college credit from your high school classes

 - Running Start does not cover Summer quarter or Pre-fall courses.

-NOTE: There is a fee waiver available for the state mandated fees only.
-To qualify, a student
+There is a fee waiver available for the state mandated fees.
+To be eligible for the waiver, you must qualify by one of the three options below:

 An Adult Learning Environment